 By the time I discovered it, the children had suffered permanent hearing loss.

-It’s important to know that to practice audiology within Queensland Health, you don’t need to be member of Audiology Australia, you just need to be eligible for membership.
+It’s important to know that to practice audiology within most hospitals, you don’t need to be member of Audiology Australia, you just need to be eligible for membership.
 So if you provide sub-par audiological services in the public health system you won’t necessarily be subject to any sanctions from an association because you don’t have to be a part of one.

-Those audiologists received disciplinary action from the hospital, but in the absence of any real consequences, I know that each of these audiologists continue to practice in Queensland.”
+Those audiologists received disciplinary action from the hospital, but in the absence of any real consequences, I know that each of these audiologists continue to practice.”

 Box 6.
 International regulation of hearing health professionals